 “Just science”?
 Just science???
 They just called all the cool stuff that Senku does throughout Dr. Stone JUST SCIENCE???????

-I’ve been patient with the article’s writer, Austen Goslin, up to this point and have worked hard to respond to his points with logic and reason, but, no, I’m done with that.
+I’ve been patient with Polygon up to this point and have worked hard to respond to his points with logic and reason, but, no, I’m done with that.
 The kid gloves are coming off.
 It’s time to get emotional.

 You wanna know what has to be my fifth favorite thing in the world?
 Food.
 Food, however, has the nature habit of going bad if exposed to air of a moderate temperature for too long.
-So I’m sure you would find it incredibly convenient to be have a containment unit with gas which absorbs the heat from food, releases that heat back into the atmosphere, then continues this cycle to keep your foodstuffs nice and chilled.
+So I’m sure you would find it incredibly convenient, Polygon, to be have a containment unit with gas which absorbs the heat from food, releases that heat back into the atmosphere, then continues this cycle to keep your foodstuffs nice and chilled.
 Or maybe not, because, I mean, it’s just a refrigerator.

 You know, Polygon, it’s a good thing you’re not a person, at least not outside the legal sense, because if you were, you’d have to take care of the germs everywhere.
 The microscopic world may be invisible to the naked eye, but it’s incredible how some germs can bring a man to his knees and give him a nasty cough.
 To combat that, I bet you ingested dextromethorphan, which suppressed the receptors for neurotransmitters for NMDA, Sigma-1, and serotonin, cajoling your brain into believing it doesn’t need to cough, and then felt better afterwards.
 But no big deal, right?
 It was just cough medicine you took.

 But that’s all day-to-day background science.
 Boring, inconsequential stuff, right?
 I’m sure even when science creates a spectacle, you still wouldn’t think much of it.
 Particles from the sun entering our atmosphere, exciting the atoms, which then disperse that extra energy as little bursts of lights known as photons.
 The resulting phenomenon is stunning, but I bet you wouldn’t appreciate it.
 I’m just talking about the auroras.